Anxious and Engaged? Here’s How to Handle Bridal Anxiety Before the Big Day

 If you're feeling anxious during your engagement or wedding planning process, therapy can give you space to slow down, regulate your emotions, and reconnect with your values.
 You don’t have to just “get through it” and more importantly, you deserve to feel supported along the way.

-If you're a bride in Los Angeles looking for someone to talk to, I specialize in helping women navigate life transitions with clarity, compassion, and real tools for coping.
+If you're a bride in Los Angeles (or virtually in California) looking for someone to talk to, I specialize in helping women navigate life transitions with clarity, compassion and real tools for coping.

 Reach out to book a free consultation or learn more about therapy for brides.
 Here’s to entering your new chapters with clarity and confidence.